MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Update-my-application-code-to-use-Microsoft-Graph-JavaScript-SDK.md

 ---
 title: Update my application code to use Microsoft Graph JavaScript SDK
-description: Get started with Microsoft 365 Developer Proxy
+description: How to update your application code to use the Microsoft Graph JavaScript SDK
 author: garrytrinder
 ms.author: garrytrinder
 ms.contributors: garrytrinder